cdl-geneseo/geneseo-dictionary/Q/Queer.md

 # Queer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Queer

 Created by  Unknown User (lav4), last modified on Dec 01, 2008

 1) adj: Stupid; unusual. &quot;Dude, your shirt is totally queer.&quot; S94.
 Source: Dictionary of Geneseo English 2006.
 A similar definition appears at http://www.urbandictionary.com/ ; entry probably not specific to Geneseo.
 Adams.